-Create a DIY St. Patrick’s Day banner to decorate for the holiday!
+Create a DIY shamrock banner to decorate for the St. Patrick’s Day!
 Use felt and green fabric scraps you already have along with the free shamrock template!

 With St. Patrick’s Day coming up I wanted to share this fun tutorial for creating your own shamrock banner!
 The best part of this banner?
 You can make it with fabric scraps!
 I love creating cute projects from my fabric stash and banners are one of my favorites since they are easy to make and don’t need a lot of supplies.
 This DIY St. Patrick’s Day banner is perfect for decorating your home for the holiday!